 The band 13.75-14 GHz is allocated on a primary basis to the radiolocation service, the FSS (Earth-to-space), and certain functions of the space research service.
 It is also allocated for the radionavigation service by some administrations.
 The standard frequency and time signal-satellite service (Earth-to-space) operates in this band on a secondary basis.

+2 Shipborne and land based radars description

-2 Mission
+2.1 Mission

-The radars described in § 2 through 5 of this Annex are used worldwide, primarily aboard ships operated by many administrations.
+The shipborne radars described in § 2 of this Annex are used worldwide,.
 They operate in sea and coastal areas, and there are a few land-based sites.
 They are used to detect and track discrete approaching airborne and surface objects (conventionally referred to in radar literature as targets).
 Many ships are equipped with several of these radars, and radars of this type aboard one ship cannot serve the needs of other ships even if they are nearby.
 Since some of the targets of interest are airborne at very low altitude, the 13.75-14 GHz band offers an ideal compromise between multipath phenomena and atmospheric attenuation for performance of this mission.
-Similarly, many airborne and land-based radars perform the same function as the shipborne radar systems.
+Similarly, many land-based radars perform the same function as the shipborne radar systems.

-3 Technical characteristics
+2.2 Technical characteristics